danshapero/danshapero.github.io/_posts/2015-01-22-threading-macro-in-cl.md

 Macros: make your own syntax
 ============================

-A few months back I drank the Lisp kool-aid; I've had a lot of fun learning the ins and outs of functional programming.
+A few months back I drank the Lisp kool-aid, and I've had a lot of fun learning the ins and outs of functional programming.
 One of the great things about Lisp is that it's *homoiconic*: code and data are represented in the same fashion.
 We can then analyze and transform Lisp source code in the same way that we would data of any other kind.